Tiberias23/Cubic-Odyssey/README.md

-This is my Projekt for Hack Club enyoy
+This is my Projekt for Hack Club enjoy